Tick Testing

 Monroe residents may bring ticks to the Monroe Health Department to be identified and tested by the Connecticut Agricultural Experiment Station.
 There is a $5 fee (cash or check) for the identification and mailing costs.
 Our office hours are Monday – Thursday 8:30 am -4:30 pm and Friday 8:30 am – 1:30 pm.

-To help facilitate the identification and testing please bring this completed form with you and place the tick in a Ziploc bag (ticks on tape, glue, alcohol, etc. cannot be tested).
+To help facilitate the identification and testing please bring this completed form with you and place the tick in a sealed sandwich type bag.
+Ticks on tape, glue, alcohol, etc. cannot be tested and ticks from a pet can not be tested.

 Residents who bring in ticks have the opportunity to participate in a tick bite prevention study if they choose.